Didier Drogba was the man for the big occasion.

 The talismanic Ivorian scored nine goals in nine finals for Chelsea.

-His extra-time winner against Man United and a customary brace against Arsenal brought the League Cup and FA Cup to Stamford Bridge.
+His extra-time winner against Man United and a customary brace against Arsenal brought the FA Cup and League Cup to Stamford Bridge that season.

 More importantly, Drogba secured his place in the club’s history; something he would cement in 2012, more on that later…